mattthughes/into-your-mind/README.md

 * Fixed a bug where the abandoned bus kept repeating to fix this, I added the break keyword to the if statements if that specific condition was met.
 Whereas I added the continue keyword to the else statement to stop the loop running.
 * After validation I noticed many bugs where the letter count had exceeded the maximum allowance and there were many white spaces which were being shown as errors.
 In order to fix this, I changed the formatting for the whole run.py document.
 Which involved removing extra white spaces, making sure the letter count was not exceeding the maximum allowance.
 While also adding in extra spaces, to ensure there was enough spaces between functions, doing all of this fixed these issues, with the code passing the validation checker with no bugs.
 * Adjusted senario selection bugs where the user would enter an input and the wrong senario was being showcased in order to fix this I made some changes to the text message senario making sure the correct senarios were being shown.
+* Fixed a bug where figure choice c was being reassigned before being defined in the small figure function in order to fix this I removed one equals sign which fixed this issue.

 ## Credits